Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces: Bounded Ricci Curvature and Stochastic Analysis on

-The infinitesmal quadratic variation is the appropriate replacement as a measurement of the time rate of change of $F^t$.
+Note then for a martingale that because $[F^t]$ is absolutely continuous in $t$ we have that $[dF^t]$ is $\cF^t$-measurable.
+The infinitesimal quadratic variation is the appropriate replacement as a measurement of the time rate of change of $F^t$.
 Note that the quadratic variation can be extended to a bilinear mapping on pairs of martingales $F^t$, $G^t$ by

 In this case we of course have that $[F^t]\equiv [F^t,F^t]$.
-We can still consider the infinitesmal $d[F^t,G^t]$, defined in the analogous manner.
+We can still consider the infinitesimal $d[F^t,G^t]$, defined in the analogous manner.